 April is Active Dog Month!
 Spring has arrived, and now it's time for you, and your dog, to get back outside!
-Get those tennis shoes out and start walking with your dog.
+Get those tennis balls and shoes out and start walking with your dog.
 Or, if you need a little inspiration, try some of these activities.
 Bottom line: an active dog is a happy, healthy dog.
 So let's get going!

 Do you remember what your dog was like as a puppy?
 Our cute little beagle was full of energy, lots of running and playing.
 Of course there was also a bit of destroying things I loved, such as my favorite shoes, and our leather chair.
 At this early puppy stage in life, your sweet fur-baby was probably like mine: very active, usually wearing us out at our home.
 Why is it important to keep them active in a constructive way?
 And how do you ensure they are still full of energy as they age?